+In Alg~\ref{alg:pruning}, we put the detailed algorithm of our iterative pruning and finetuning procedure.
+After performing an extensive hyperparameter searches, we found that $i_\mathrm{prune}=2K$, $N_\mathrm{prune}=10$ produce the optimal pruned networks with minimal drop in accuracy across all networks, tasks, and datasets, hence we fixed those parameters for our main experiments. $i_\mathrm{train}$ and $p_\mathrm{target}$ are then determined for each experiment.

-\subsection{Additional analysis of pruning criteria.}
+\section{Additional analysis of pruning criteria}

-In \Fig{prune_strat}, we visualize the performance vs. model size graphs on S3DIS semantic segmentation (left), ScanNet instance segmentation (middle), and S3DIS instance segmentation (right).
+In \Fig{prune_strat}, we visualize the performance vs. model size graphs on S3DIS semantic segmentation (left), and S3DIS instance segmentation (right).
 For semantic segmentation model, we use mIoU for our main performance metric; for instance segmentation, we use mAP50 for our evaluation metric.

 We found that the global pruning strategies show better pruning efficiency than the local pruning methods across all datasets and tasks.
 Note that in the S3DIS instance segmentation experiment, some pruning strategies show the best performance on a 95\% pruned model, not on 90\% pruned models.
-We speculate that the 95\% pruned model generalizes better than the larger 90\% pruned models because the instance segmentation task on S3DIS is monotonic and lack diversity compared with the ScanNet dataset.
+We speculate that the 95\% pruned models generalize better than the larger 90\% pruned models because the instance segmentation task on S3DIS is monotonic and lack diversity compared with the ScanNet dataset.

-\subsection{Additional kernel visualization.}
+\section{Additional kernel visualization}

 In \Fig{kernel_34c}, we visualize the compressed convolution kernels with different pruning strategies, or different compression rates.
 All models are Res16UNet34C trained and pruned on ScanNet semantic segmentation.